About This Chapter

 9. Pure Competition: Definition, Characteristics & Examples

 This lesson discusses pure competition.
-The way that pure competition affects sellers and consumers is explained, as well as examples of pure competition.
+The way that pure competition affects sellers and consumers is explained, as are examples of pure competition.

 10. Monopolistic Competition: Definition, Theory, Characteristics & Examples

 A market economy relies on competition in order to be successful.
 There are multiple forms of competition.
 This lesson discusses monopolistic competition, which is competition based on product differentiation.

 In this lesson we will explain what a competitive oligopoly is.
 We will then look at some prominent characteristics of an oligopoly as well as look at some examples.